CanevottiAlessia/miR-RF/README.md

 - Multi-FASTA format is also supported.

-In order to obtain the right input for the miR_RF application, you can install RNAfold Vienna package on your machine, in command line.
+In order to obtain the right input for the miRF application, you can install RNAfold Vienna package on your machine, in command line.
 To install this package run one of the following:

 ```bash
 conda install -c bioconda viennarna